 Alongside her work at the University Louise has been involved with a number of local community groups in which she has held various roles including chair, spokesperson, and volunteer manager.
 She has also extensively applied her research skills to the community context providing guidance, support, and implementation on a number of community based surveys and research such as; The Exmouth Integrated Transport Interchange Surveys, The Exmouth Seafront Survey, The Budleigh Library Users Survey, and the Trust Respect & Empowerment in Education (TREE Vision) 'adult SATS experiment'.

 Louise joined Devon Communities Together in October 2018 as a Project Manager.
+She currently manages the Devon Community Resilience Forum, the 'Listening Ear' business support pilot, and a number of 'Catalyst' consultancy projects.

 I love devon because ...